Puku, Fakanchi in Nigeria

 What Are Their Beliefs?

-A number of the Puku have converted to Islam due to Hausa and Fulani influence, but most still practice their traditional religion.
-Cults are joined by both men and women, and certain cult objects, such as rocks or trees, are worshipped.
+A number of Puku have converted to Islam due to Hausa and Fulani influence, but most still practice their traditional religion.
+Cults are joined by both men and women, and they worship certain cult objects such as rocks or trees.
 Men offer prayers and sacrifices to their own personal gods, which are usually inanimate objects.
-Certain rituals are conducted in conjunction with these prayers and sacrifices to ensure the growth of healthy crops or to prevent illnesses.
+They conduct certain rituals in conjunction with these prayers and sacrifices to ensure the growth of healthy crops or to prevent illnesses.
 A chief "rainmaker" prays to the gods to send rain, and the supreme being, Ashila, is addressed in times of crisis.

 What Are Their Needs?